 Examples of libraries and algorithms for each case.

 A few days ago one of the most eminent roboticists pasted away.
 Professor Marvin Minsky was a pioneer.
 He was the cofounder of MIT Artificial Intelligence Laboratory (CSAIL).
 CSAIL and its members have played a key role in the computer revolution.
-The Lab’s researchers have been key movers in developments like time-sharing, massively parallel computers, public key encryption, the mass commercialization of robots, and much of the technology underlying the Artificial Intelligence (AI), robotics, Internet and the World Wide Web.
+The Lab’s researchers have been key movers in developments like time-sharing, massively parallel computers, public-key encryption, the mass commercialization of robots, and much of the technology underlying the Artificial Intelligence (AI), robotics, Internet and the World Wide Web.

 Prof. Minsky was the inspiration of many young researchers.
 I was one of them.
 Part of my PhD thesis is based on their view of how to create a real AI.
-He suggested that the way to create a machine that imitates the human behavior is not by constructing a unified compact theory of AI, like physicists constructed during the XIX and XX century.
+He suggested that the way to create a machine that imitates human behavior is not by constructing a unified compact theory of AI, like physicists constructed during the XIX and XX century.
 These last two centuries were very successful for Physics.
 Scientists discovered Electromagnetism in just four equations or Relativity in just one.

 On the contrary, he argues that its really unlikely to find a unified theory of AI, like psychologists and neuroscientists haven't found a unified theory of the human brain.
 He suggests that our brain contains resources that compete between each other to satisfy different goals at the same moment.
-He call this Ways to Think.
+He calls this Ways to Think.
 Here there is a publication that summarizes his theory.